The early radio afterglow of short GRB 230217A: Discussion

 GRB 230217A was marginally detected at 1.3\,GHz with MeerKAT, measuring a flux density of $23\pm5\mu$Jy at 5\,days post-burst.
 This observation was the first of five taken with MeerKAT between 5-156 days post-burst \citep{chastain24}.
 Given there is no clear forward shock component in the 5.5-6 and 9\,GHz light curves, it is possible the MeerKAT detection was also of the reverse shock.
 If we interpret the rapid decline in the ATCA light curves as the reverse shock, then $\nu_{a}$ is likely already below 5.5 and 9\,GHz by the start of the first observation.
 Again following the relations presented in table 5 of \citet{vanderhorst14}, $\nu_{a}$ evolves as $t^{-0.53}$ for a thick-shell reverse shock with $\nu_{a}<\nu_m<\nu_c$ and $k=0$ (note this temporal slope is very similar to the thin-shell case, which is between $-0.61<\alpha<-0.54$).
 If we assume $\nu_a\approx9$\,GHz just before our ATCA observations at $\sim1$\,hour, we would expect $\nu_a\approx1.3$\,GHz at $\sim2$\,days.
 Provided the MeerKAT frequency remained in the $\nu_a<\nu<\nu_m$ spectral regime up to 5\,days post-burst, then for an expected reverse shock decline of $\alpha \sim -0.5$, this suggests a peak flux density between $30-40\mu$Jy at 1.3\,GHz.
 It is therefore not unreasonable to suggest the marginal MeerKAT detection was from the fading reverse shock emission.

 GRB 230217A is now the best-sampled radio reverse shock of a short GRB in the first hours post-burst (see Section~\ref{sec:comp_sgrb}), due to the 7-hour ATCA observation beginning 32 minutes post-burst that was combined with VLA and ATCA follow-up.
 However, the reduction in sensitivity caused by dividing the observation into smaller time bins (plus potential scintillation effects) makes it difficult to characterise the evolution of the reverse shock.
-For example, we are unable to determine if we caught the peak in the reverse shock caused by $\nu_a$ moving through the observing bands or if it was already below these frequencies by the start of the first ATCA observation.
+For example, we cannot ascertain if $\nu_a$ was evolving through the observing bands during our observations or if it was already below these frequencies by the start of the first ATCA observation.
 This demonstrates that sensitivity also plays an important role (along with rapid observations with long integrations) in characterizing the reverse shock emission.